Many people would be surprised at the answer to ‘How how long did Noahs flood last?’ because it is a long time and is a realistic timescale.

 - The person “Shem” 4 times, etc, etc.

-The list could go on, but I think you are getting the gist that the writer in Wikipedia is flippantly saying that the first 11 chapters of Genesis is ‘fable-like and legendary’ because based on part of their evidence that: “Few of the people, places and events depicted in the book are mentioned elsewhere in the Bible” which is actually incorrect when looking at the facts.
+The list could go on, but I think you are getting the gist that the writer in Wikipedia is flippantly saying that the first 11 chapters of Genesis are ‘fable-like and legendary’ because based on part of their evidence that: “Few of the people, places and events depicted in the book are mentioned elsewhere in the Bible” which is actually incorrect when looking at the facts.

 The Massachusetts Institute of Technology’s official student handbook, Academic Integrity at MIT, informs students that Wikipedia is not a reliable academic source…”